-Our home’s air quality can be more polluted than the outdoor air of even in the largest and most industrialized cities according to the Environmental Protection Agency.
+Our home’s air quality can be more polluted than the outdoor air of even in the largest and most industrialized cities according to the Consumer Product Safety Commission.
 Home and office air quality can be two to five times more polluted than outside air.

 As discussed in 16 Ways to Avoid Air Pollution we can make changes to the many contributors of poor indoor air quality.
 People smoking indoors, paint chemicals, household cleaning products, and detergents can cause indoor pollution are just a few examples of things we can change.
 Allergen and toxic gases can enter the home which creates a need to purify the air.

 7 Ways to Create Better Air Quality in the Home